-Dalit activist Shiv Kumar, co-accused in Nodeep Kaur case, has 2 fractures, 6 other injuries: Report
+Dalit activist Shiv Kumar, co-accused in Nodeep Kaur case, abused in police remand: Medical report

-The injuries are more than two weeks old, the medical report said.
-Kumar’s father alleged that the activist, arrested on January 16, was tortured by the police.
+The Dalit activist suffered two fractures and six other injuries that are more than two weeks old, said the medical report.

 A medical report has shown that Mazdoor Adhikar Sangathan president Shiv Kumar, a co-accused in the cases registered against activist Nodeep Kaur, has eight injuries that are more than two weeks old, The Tribune reported on Wednesday.
 The report was prepared by a five-doctor board of the Government Medical College and Hospital and submitted to the Punjab and Haryana High Court on Wednesday.

-Kumar, a 24-year-old Dalit activist, was arrested on January 16.
-The court had on February 19 directed the superintendent of Sonipat Jail to have Kumar examined at the Government Medical College and Hospital, after his father Rajbir alleged that the jailed activist was “subjected to police torture”, reported The Indian Express.
+The court had on February 19 directed the superintendent of Sonipat Jail to have Kumar examined at the Government Medical College and Hospital, Chandigarh, after his father Rajbir alleged that the jailed activist was “subjected to police torture”, reported The Indian Express.
 The board examined Kumar on February 20.

-Kumar showed signs of “post-traumatic stress disorder-like symptoms”, according to the medical report.
-“All injuries are more than two weeks old and were caused by blunt object/weapon.”
+Kumar suffered multiple fractures, torn toe nails and was “mentally and physically abused in the police remand”, said the four-page medical report, reported Article 14.

 “His second, third and fifth toe nails of the right foot were torn and the nail of the big toe of his left foot became blue,” the medical report added.
 “They also hit him on the buttocks with flat sticks, then they tied his hands and stretched his legs.
 He was made to lie on the ground with both legs straight and a metal pipe was placed on his thigh and rolled over the thighs by two people.
 They also hit him on both hands and palms and on the back of his head.”
 It added that Kumar has alleged that he was also not allowed to sleep for three days.

+Kumar showed signs of “post-traumatic stress disorder-like symptoms”, according to the medical report.
+“All injuries [on Kumar’s body] are more than two weeks old and were caused by blunt object/weapon.”

+Police records show that Kumar was booked on January 24 and arrested two days later.
+However, the family of Kumar, a 24-year-old Dalit activist, has alleged that he was arrested on January 16.

-The medical report, quoting Kumar, said that he was taken to old Kacheri, Sonepat on January 16 after he was arrested and assaulted by seven people.
+The medical report, quoting Kumar, said that he was taken to old Kacheri, Sonepat, on January 16 after he was arrested and assaulted by seven people.
 The activist alleged that the police tied both his feet, lay him on the ground, and hit him on the soles.

+The psychiatric assessment said that the jailed activist appeared sad and distressed with occasional spells of crying.

 After receiving the report, the Punjab and Haryana High Court has sought a report of Kumar’s medical examination, which was conducted when the Sonepat Police arrested him.
 The court has listed the matter for hearing on March 16.